ebukaracer/EzSaver/README.md

 > `Racer > EzSaver > Menu > Config Asset`.

 **Q4.
 What could cause data loss?**
 > Imagine this scenario: You deploy a project `xyz` using credentials `abc` (save-keys).
 Later, if you generate new credentials `cba` for the same project `xyz`, all previous save data tied to `abc` will be overwritten and lost.
-To prevent this, always back up your credentials and restore them when needed using the Config Asset.
+To prevent this, always back up your credentials and restore them when needed using the **Config Asset**.

 **Q5.
 Does that mean I should never change the current credentials?**
 > Not necessarily!
 You can generate new credentials anytime during development.
 If potential data loss isn't a concern, feel free to proceed.
+Even If credential regeneration causes save data to be overwritten, the system automatically creates a backup of the original save file.
+This backup uses a naming pattern based on the original filename:
+> >For example, if your original save file is `data.json`, the backup will be saved as `data-backup0.json`.
+> This gives you a way to recover the lost data if needed.

 **Q6.
 Can I modify the contents of the save file?**
 > Absolutely — as long as encryption is disabled.
 Modifying an encrypted save file will cause decryption to fail, resulting in data loss.
 It’s recommended to only modify the plain JSON string when encryption is turned off.